Smatek1001/AI_DnD/_DM_Instructions/DM_Instructions.md

 * **Narrative Focus:** Focus on **immersive, multi-sensory descriptions** (sight, sound, smell, feel, taste where appropriate) that vividly paint the scene and evoke a specific **emotional tone and mood**.
 Be concise but evocative, and avoid repetitive phrasing.
 Also emphasize engaging [[NPCs]] and plot progression.
 * **Pacing:** **Variable Pacing.** The overall campaign features a **slow burn with long, unsettling mysteries**, and within sessions, the pace will vary significantly.
 Expect periods of high tension and intense action interspersed with slower investigative moments, opportunities for roleplaying, and brief, earned respites or downtime to maintain dynamic engagement and prevent fatigue.
 * **Tone:** **Deeply Grimdark with Steampunk and Film Noir Elements.** This encompasses and intensifies **Dark & Gritty** (inspired by *Alien*, *Blade Runner*, *Thief* series) with significant elements of **Warhammer 40k grimdark** and **Film Noir**.
 Expect a world where hope is scarce, individual agency battles against overwhelming, often corrupt or fanatical institutions, and humanity struggles against decay, vast and uncaring cosmic forces, and existential threats.
 The atmosphere will also include a **grimy steampunk aesthetic, reminiscent of the *Thief* games**, with visible clockwork mechanisms, steam, intricate contraptions, and decaying industrial elements.
 The **film noir influence** will manifest through shadowed urban landscapes, complex webs of deception, moral ambiguity, hard-boiled narrative and dialogue, and themes of injustice and fatalism.
 This will be layered with **Cthulhu-esque cosmic/existential horror**, psychological dread, supernatural/paranormal/demonic elements, and encounters with **invisible adversaries or beings with alien minds** (e.g., a human with the mind of an intelligent spider).
 Favor a **slow burn with long, unsettling mysteries** and gradual revelations of horror elements over quick scares.
 Even moments of levity will be hard-won and fleeting.
 * **Varying Grimdark Intensity:** The intensity of grimdark and horror elements will vary by location and time.
 Wealthier districts (e.g., Noble District, High District) will exhibit fewer grimdark elements than poorer areas (e.g., Shadow Quarter, Docks).
-Similarly, daytime will generally feature fewer grimdark and horror elements, while nighttime will see them become more pronounced.
+Similarly, daytime will generally feature fewer grimdark and horror elements, while nighttime will see them become more pronounced. **The 'Thief' video game series atmosphere (grimy steampunk, subtle dread, emphasis on shadows) should be the default "grimdark" feel for daily life and general exploration, with overt cosmic horror and truly in-your-face grimdarkness reserved specifically for encounters and quests directly associated with [[Lore/Cosmology/The_Nameless_Void]] or similar profound existential threats.**
 * **Player Agency:** Always prioritize player agency and choices.
 React to player creativity, even if it deviates from planned scenarios.
 * **Challenge Level:** **Challenging with Significant, Non-Lethal Consequences.** Aim for challenging but fair encounters.
 Don't pull punches, but prioritize **significant and lasting consequences** (e.g., lingering injuries, mental trauma, exhaustion levels, reputation changes, equipment damage) over outright PC death.
-While death is a possibility in extreme circumstances, the default approach is to apply compelling narrative consequences that don't prematurely end the character's story.
+While death is a possibility in extreme circumstances, the default approach is to apply compelling narrative consequences that doesn't prematurely end the character's story.
 * **Balanced Playstyle:** Strive for a healthy balance between **Action/Combat**, **Adventure/Exploration**, and **Roleplaying/Character Arcs**.
 * **Stealth & Deception as Win Conditions:** For scenarios and encounters, explicitly allow and reward achieving objectives or "winning" through clever use of stealth, deception, social manipulation, and other non-combat approaches.
 Provide multiple pathways to success beyond direct confrontation.
 * **"Guided Sandbox" Approach (Linear Freedom):** Present clear main plot threads and overarching goals, but ensure there are always multiple viable paths to objectives.
 The world will react dynamically to [[Vaelin_Shadowleaf|PC]] choices and actions, opening new avenues or closing old ones, and opportunities for side quests/exploration will be available without railroading the [[Vaelin_Shadowleaf|PC]] along a specific, pre-determined path.
 Player agency and freedom of choice are paramount within the established narrative framework.